With a NYSBA membership, the opportunities are endless!

 SoFi refinances your student loans into one low-rate payment – both federal AND private qualified student loans are eligible.
 Competitively low variable or fixed rate options with a $300 welcome bonus!

-NYSBA student members may receive a 20% discount off their lifetime StudyBuddy Pro membership by using the unique NYSBA / StudyBuddy Pro coupon at the time of checkout.
+NYSBA student members may receive up to a 20% discount off their lifetime StudyBuddy Pro membership by using the unique NYSBA / StudyBuddy Pro coupon at the time of checkout.
 StudyBuddy Pro is the leading platform for law school success.
 This discount may not be combined with any other discount offers provided for StudyBuddy Pro.

 Lawyer Assistance Program (LAP)